 Specific heat is the measure of the heat storage ability of the fluid.
-Specific heat, to a small degree, affects the control stability.
-It also affects the heating and cooling rates.
+Specific heat, to a small degree, affects the control stability and the heating and cooling rates.
 Generally, a lower specific heat means quicker heating and cooling.
 The proportional band may require some adjustment depending on the specific heat of the fluid.